LeonardoRosales1485/pi-dogs-front/README.md

 Also, all the dogs' information had to come from <a href="https://thedogapi.com/">The Dog API</a> and store in database the necessary information (such as all the dogs' temperaments and custom dogs inputed by user)

 # How to start on local
-1- Open your terminal
+1- Open your bash terminal

-2- write npm install
+2- Write "npm install"

-3- Wait for completation, then write npm start
+3- Wait for completation, then write "npm start"

 This must be done for the <a href="https://github.com/LeonardoRosales1485/PI-Dogs-BackEnd">BackEnd</a> of this project as well